 Make Your Reception Sing with the Perfect Wedding Tunes

 A wedding DJ/MC does a great deal more than play the music at your wedding.
 He or she is responsible for several important aspects of your ceremony and reception.
-They cue your ceremony music, announce your grand entrance (whoop whoop!), manage your timeline, and provide the sound equipment for your ceremony and rehearsal.
+They cue your ceremony music, announce your grand entrance (woohoo!), manage your timeline, and provide the sound equipment for your ceremony and rehearsal.

 String Quartet, Band, or DJ?

 Your guest list and the energy of your friends is something you’ll want to take into account – if you’re planning a smaller wedding with lots of little ones then a few hours of crowd-pleasing songs for young and old might be all you need.
 Alternatively, add a note on your invitations asking for a favorite song.
-When you get back the RSVPs, you might be swayed to choose a classic wedding band or know a DJ can cover more musical bases.
+When you get back the RSVPs, you might be swayed to choose a classic wedding band or pick a DJ who can cover more musical bases.

 7 Critical Questions to Ask Your Wedding DJ or Band